Ananddlamani/ReactTailwindBoilerplate-main/README.md

 # to run in localhost:300
 Download the zip file
-open code editor (I used Visual studio code) run the following commands in the terminal
+open the extracted folder in the code editor (I preferred Visual studio code) run the following commands in the terminal

 ### `npm install`